conorbarryhoke/monte_carlo/README.md

 calculation (and efficiency of the code).

 ## Nested For-loops (process_flow_modeling, call_center_simulation,call_center_simulation_v2).
 This method explicitly loops through each time increment.
-It checks for new customers
+It checks for new customers, then blocks off time for the <i>highest priority representative</i>.
+The information is explicitly written to a data frame.
+Time to process default configuration: 4 minutes, 30 seconds

 ## Single integer operation (min_funct_)
+This method relies on calculting a single number: the exit time for a customer.
+This number is used to infer all other customer metrics.
+In this formulation, customers are assigned to the <i>next available</i>
+representative.
+Additionally, the stored data is only re-calculated as new customers arrive, dramatically reducing the number of calculations.
+Once the 'day' is completed, the metrics are unpacked into a dataframe for more digestible content.
+Time to process default configuration: 45 miliseconds.

 ## True Simulation / Threading (Roland_queue)
 Building on a completely different approach, this method pairs off customers with representatives